Elizabeth Barrett Browning: Early life

-During 1837–38, the poet was struck with illness again, with symptoms today suggesting tuberculous ulceration of the lungs.
-That same year, at her physician's insistence, she moved from London to Torquay, on the Devonshire coast.
-Her former home now forms part of the Regina Hotel.
+During 1837–1838, the poet was struck with illness again, with symptoms suggesting tuberculous ulceration of the lungs.
+The same year, at her physician's insistence, she moved from London to Torquay on the Devonshire coast.
+Her former home forms part of the Regina Hotel.
 Two tragedies then struck.
-In February 1840, her brother Samuel died of a fever in Jamaica.
-Then her favourite brother Edward ("Bro") was drowned in a sailing accident in Torquay in July.
-This had a serious effect on her already fragile health.
+In February 1840, her brother Samuel died of a fever in Jamaica, then her favourite brother Edward (Bro) was drowned in a sailing accident in Torquay in July.
+These events had a serious effect on her already fragile health.
 She felt guilty as her father had disapproved of Edward's trip to Torquay.
-She wrote to Mitford, "That was a very near escape from madness, absolute hopeless madness".
+She wrote to Mitford: "That was a very near escape from madness, absolute hopeless madness".
 The family returned to Wimpole Street in 1841.

 Success

 At Wimpole Street, Elizabeth spent most of her time in her upstairs room.
-Her health began to improve, though she saw few people other than her immediate family.
+Her health began to improve, but she saw few people other than her immediate family.
 One of those was John Kenyon, a wealthy friend and distant cousin of the family and patron of the arts.
 She received comfort from a spaniel named Flush, a gift from Mary Mitford.
 (Virginia Woolf later fictionalised the life of the dog, making him the protagonist of her 1933 novel Flush: A Biography).

-Between 1841 and 1844, Elizabeth was prolific in poetry, translation, and prose.
-The poem The Cry of the Children, published in 1842 in Blackwood's, condemned child labour and helped bring about child-labour reforms by raising support for Lord Shaftesbury's Ten Hours Bill (1844).
-At about the same time, she contributed critical prose pieces to Richard Henry Horne's A New Spirit of the Age, including a laudatory essay on Thomas Carlyle.
+From 1841 to 1844, Elizabeth was prolific in poetry, translation, and prose.
+The poem The Cry of the Children, published in 1843 in Blackwood's, condemned child labour and helped bring about child-labour reforms by raising support for Lord Shaftesbury's Ten Hours Bill (1844).
+About the same time, she contributed critical prose pieces to Richard Henry Horne's A New Spirit of the Age, including a laudatory essay on Thomas Carlyle.

 In 1844, she published the two-volume Poems, which included "A Drama of Exile", "A Vision of Poets", and "Lady Geraldine's Courtship", and two substantial critical essays for 1842 issues of The Athenaeum.
 A self-proclaimed "adorer of Carlyle", she sent a copy to him as "a tribute of admiration & respect", which began a correspondence between them.
 "Since she was not burdened with any domestic duties expected of her sisters, Barrett Browning could now devote herself entirely to the life of the mind, cultivating an enormous correspondence, reading widely".
 Her prolific output made her a rival to Tennyson as a candidate for poet laureate in 1850 on the death of Wordsworth.

-A Royal Society of Arts blue plaque now commemorates Elizabeth at 50 Wimpole Street.
+A Royal Society of Arts blue plaque commemorates Elizabeth at 50 Wimpole Street.